In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 This makes it a breeze to get your item seen by the biggest number of people… quickly… and with a single click!

-Why not?
-Because many people who say they’ll come pick up the item never actually show up.
+The downside of porch pick up’s is MANY people who say they’ll come pick up the item never actually show up.

 “I don’t want to drive all the way over there.”